This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 - the selected reduction parameter in the DATEV settings in Personio, and

-- the recorded and exported data on the employee's most recent employment period (attributes entry and exit date (current employment period)).Â
+- the recorded and exported data on the employee's most recent employment period (attributes entry and exit date (current employment period)).

 As a result, certain special cases related to reductions are not supported, for example, when recurring compensations start or end in the middle of a month.
-If a recurring compensation is generated on 16 January, it will not be sent to DATEV in the same month. Â
+In the case of a recurring compensation that starts on January 16, this compensation will not be transmitted to DATEV this month.